MerkMorassi/mythos-dashboard/INSTALL_MANUAL.md

   -v mythos_db_data:/var/lib/postgresql/data \
   ankane/pgvector
 ```
 Replace `your_secret_password` with a strong password.
 This command creates a persistent database that will save your data even if you stop the container.
+The `pgvector` extension is automatically enabled.
+You can skip to [Step 2.4](#step-24-configure-environment-variables).

 #### Option B: Manual Installation
 1.  **Install PostgreSQL:** Download the installer from the [official PostgreSQL website](https://www.postgresql.org/download/).
 During installation, you will set a password for the default `postgres` user.
 Remember this password.